-- (1) An applicant who has been notified in terms of section 115 that his or her application has been approved may, within the period of twelve months from date of notice or such time the municipality may allow, apply to the Municipality for the division of the township into two or more separate townships. - (2) On receipt of an application in terms of subsection (1) the Municipality must consider the application and may for purposes of the consideration of the application require the applicant to indicate whether the necessary documents were lodged with the Surveyor-General or provide proof that he or she consulted with the Surveyor General. - (3) Where the Municipality approves an application it may impose any condition it may deem expedient and must notify the applicant in writing thereof and of any conditions imposed. - (4) The applicant must, within a period of 3 months or such further period as the Municipality may allow from the date of the notice contemplated in subsection (3), submit to the Municipality the phasing plans, layout plans, conditions of establishment and diagrams or other documents and furnish such information as may be required in respect of each separate township. - (5) On receipt of the documents or information contemplated in subsection (4) the Municipality must notify the Surveyor-General, and the registrar in writing of the approval of the application and such notice must be accompanied by a copy of the plan of each separate township.
+- (1) An applicant who has been notified in terms of section 115 that his or her application has been approved may, within the period permitted by the Municipality, apply to the Municipality for the division of the township into two or more separate townships. - (2) On receipt of an application in terms of subsection (1) the Municipality must consider the application and may for purposes of the consideration of the application require the applicant to indicate whether the necessary documents were lodged with the Surveyor-General or provide proof that he or she consulted with the Surveyor General. - (3) Where the Municipality approves an application it may impose any condition it may deem expedient and must notify the applicant in writing thereof and of any conditions imposed. - (4) The applicant must, within a period of 3 months or such further period as the Municipality may allow from the date of the notice contemplated in subsection (3), submit to the Municipality the phasing plans, layout plans, conditions of establishment and other documents and furnish such information as may be required in respect of each separate township. - (5) On receipt of the documents or information contemplated in subsection (4) the Municipality must notify the Surveyor-General, and the registrar in writing of the approval of the application and such notice must be accompanied by a copy of the plan of each separate township.